 In comments at an Atlantic Council event, he said Ukrainian President Volodymyr Zelensky proposed to Biden setting up a trilateral meeting with the leaders of the United States, Russia and Ukraine.

 The “life and death” of Ukraine is in the balance, Yermak said.

 Just hours before the attacks, Dmitri Alperovitch, an expert on cybersecurity and co-founder of CrowdStrike, a leading firm in the field, said in a Washington Post Live discussion that Ukraine had already been subjected to increased computer probing, which he said could be a prelude to an invasion.

-“We are also seeing increased cyber intrusions that appear to be intelligence collection for potential execution of a kinetic operation by the Russians,” he said.
+“We are also seeing increased cyber intrusions that appear to be intelligence collection for potential execution of a kinetic operation by the Russians,” said Alperovitch, who is now chairman of Silverado Policy Accelerator.
 “A lot of people, myself included, expect very likely an invasion of Ukraine to occur in the next month or so.”

 Earlier this month, Ukraine’s state security services said that they had blocked in December close to 60 hacks of “information systems of state institutions.”
 Those included malware and “web app attacks.”

 On Friday morning, Ukraine’s Foreign Ministry and Ministry of Education and Science posted on social media that their sites were down, and local media reported that the country’s main government website and the websites of the Emergency Situations Ministry and the Ministry of Veterans Affairs were also affected.

 Visitors to some Ukrainian government sites were greeted with a message — written in Ukrainian, Russian and Polish — telling them that their personal data had been “uploaded to the public network” and “destroyed.”

 “All information about you has become public, be afraid and expect the worst,” the message said.
 “This is for your past, present and future.”